 NEVER TRAVEL WITH, AND/OR STORE PROPANE (LP) CONTAINERS OR CYLINDERS INSIDE YOUR MOTORHOME.

 Propane cylinders are designed to vent whenever internal pressures reach a certain threshold.
-Therefore, the potential of a venting propane cylinder presents a gas leak hazard, which, if ignited, could lead to an EXPLOSION, FIRE, DEATH, OR SEVERE INJURY.
+Therefore, the potential of a venting propane cylinder presents a gas leak hazard.